pyOpenSci/handbook/community/events/sprints.md

 This process, if done during the sprint, will make triaging issues and pull requests after the event, easier.

 :::{todo}
-We create one issue and pr template that we can use across all our repos  – it has a label that automatically will be added to the board with “no status”
+We create one issue and pull requesttemplate that we can use across all our repos  – it has a label that automatically will be added to the board with “no status”
 Jesse adds a label for the event and moves it to a column
 :::